clay/claycli/website/versioned_docs/version-3.9.1/cli.md

 ### Project Specific Config File

 Not all projects are the same, and for project specific compilation changes you can add a `claycli.config.js` file to your project's root.
-This file must simply export an Object whose contains key/value pairs are read during compilation.
+This file must simply export an Object containing key/value pairs that read during compilation.
 Good use cases for this file include:

 * Adding PostCSS plugins to [`styles`](#styles) compilation
 * Updating options passed into Autoprefixer